shashwatsrivastav7371/project1/README.md

 # project1
-there sre some question in this project. and you have to answer .and at last you can see your total mark.
+There are some question, in this Project.
+And you have to answer it.
+And at last you can see your total mark.